PrediktorAS/opcua-api-test-gui/README.md

 3. From the command prompt, run "npm install";
 4. Run "npm run start";
 5. The gui should appear in your browser on http://localhost:3000

+The relevant API calls are made in the file \src\screens\OpcUaBrowser\OpcUaBrowser.tsx

+These calls are routed through the functions found under \src\functions to the API.